-*PLEASE NOTE: Stray animals are UNAVAILABLE FOR ADOPTION.
-Because they are not owned by us, the SPCA is UNABLE TO PROVIDE INFORMATION ON STRAY ANIMALS TO CALLERS, so please do not call the shelter inquiring about adoption availability of strays.
+Stray animals are unavailable for adoption.
+Because they are not owned by us, the SPCA is unable to provide information on stray animals to callers, so please do not call the shelter inquiring about adoption availability of strays.

--The SPCA accepts stray dogs, cats, and other animals FROM ERIE COUNTY, NY ONLY!
+The SPCA accepts stray dogs, cats, and other animals from Erie County, NY only.
 We are unable to accept stray animals from other counties.
-Stray animals are kept in specially-designated areas away from adoption areas to prevent spread of potential diseases, bItes, and to give owners a chance to locate them here at the shelter.
+If you find a stray dog, please call your local municipality for further instruction.
+If you find a healthy cat, please call the SPCA at 716-875-7360, before you bring him/her in to be sure that cage space is available.
+Stray animals are kept in specially-designated areas away from adoption areas to prevent spread of potential diseases, bites, and to give owners a chance to locate them here at the shelter.
 SEE OUR ANIMAL SURRENDER AND STRAY ANIMAL VIEWING HOURS HERE.

 There are effective Facebook pages dedicated to helping reunite Western New York's lost pets with their owners!
 One is called PET ALERT OF WNY.
 The other is WNY LOST & FOUND PETS.
 If you've lost or found a pet, please post photos/videos and as much information as possible right here: http://www.facebook.com/pages/Pet-Alert-of-WNY/273796975968125 and https://www.facebook.com/WnyPets?ref=ts&fref=ts.

 The SPCA is also aware of many successful animal/owner reunions due to effective posts on Craig's List.
 This section is specific to the Western New York community!
 Post here if you have lost OR found an animal: http://buffalo.craigslist.org/laf/ .

 Please call this central number with your Lost or Found Cat report*: 716-648-6423, ext.
 2. (This is NOT an SPCA phone number, so please do not call with any SPCA questions.)